 Taxis are available outside the Arrivals Hall.

-The terminal features a bank, post office, medical centre, baby room, lost and found, public telephones, smoking areas, disabled services, luggage storage facility, first-class and VIP lounges, a business centre, massage chairs, and an entertainment hall.
+The terminal features a bank, medical centre, baby room, lost and found, public telephones, smoking areas, disabled services, luggage storage facility, first-class and VIP lounges, a business centre, massage chairs, and an entertainment hall.
 There are also several coffee shops, Chinese and Western-style restaurants, and a number of duty-free and souvenir shops.

 Wifi is avaliable in the passenger waiting area.